TBTerra/pictor/README.md

 ### Usage

-The library can be used by simply including pictor.h and any font files you wish to use, pictor.h automaticly includes pictor.c so no special compile arguments are needed
+The library can be used by simply including pictor.h and any font files you wish to use, pictor.h automatically includes pictor.c so no special compile arguments are needed

 Usage of the functions is best seen by looking at the example program, which also comes with pre-compiled .hex (compiled with version 0.3.0 of the library)